 Ensure car doors are locked while driving; even pulling up by traffic lights can make you a robbery target.

 Many drivers hesitate to lock their doors during transit because it makes access harder in a collision.
-Remember that all emergency services have equipment to safely break vehicle windows without injury to the people inside the car.
+Remember that all emergency services have the equipment to safely break vehicle windows without injury to the people inside the car.

 If passers-by see you in a collision and try to help you out of your car, it’s usually not advisable anyway.
 If you’re so badly injured you cannot even unlock your doors, you’re too badly injured to be moved.
 Of course, they can still smash a window to give emergency first aid but it’s less likely they’ll try to extract you, and that can only be a good thing.